Lord & Taylor

-Lord & Taylor is an American brand founded by Samuel Lord in 1826.
-Once known for its department stores, the company operated 86 brick-and-mortar stores at its peak as a retailer in the 2000s, including its flagship store in Midtown Manhattan from 1914 until 2019.
+Lord & Taylor is an American online department store founded in 1826 by Samuel Lord and George Washington Taylor.
+Until 2021, Lord & Taylor operated brick-and-mortar stores, operating 86 locations around the United States at its peak in the 2000s.
+The flagship store was located on Fifth Avenue in the Midtown Manhattan district of New York City, operating from 1914 until 2019.